 Mulberry in Polk County, Florida — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Mulberry Time Capsule (within shouting distance of this marker); The Mulberry Tree (within shouting distance of this marker); Phosphate Area War Memorial (about 300 feet away, measured in a direct line); Cecil B. Strange (about 300 feet away); Pierce (approx. 4.4 miles away); Bealsville (approx. 7.2 miles away); Glover School (approx. 7.4 miles away); 320th Bombardment Group (M) (approx. 7.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+The Mulberry Time Capsule (within shouting distance of this marker); Historical Citrus Planting (within shouting distance of this marker); Phosphate Area War Memorial (about 300 feet away, measured in a direct In Memorium to Cecil B. Strange (about 400 feet away); Pierce (approx. 4.4 miles away); PA-47 “Piper Jet” (approx. 6.9 miles away); Cirrus VK-30 (approx. 6.9 miles away); MiG-21 MF 1970 (approx. 6.9 miles away).
 Touch for a list and map of all markers in Mulberry.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 1, 2007, by Julie Szabo of Oldsmar, Florida.
-This page has been viewed 1,628 times since then and 16 times this year.
-Last updated on January 27, 2008, by Julie Szabo of Oldsmar, Florida.
-Photos: 1. submitted on July 7, 2012, by Glenn Sheffield of Tampa, Florida.
-2. submitted on November 1, 2007, by Julie Szabo of Oldsmar, Florida.
-3. submitted on January 27, 2008, by Julie Szabo of Oldsmar, Florida.
-4, 5. submitted on November 1, 2007, by Julie Szabo of Oldsmar, Florida. • Craig Swain was the editor who published this page.
+It was originally submitted on January 27, 2008, by Julie Szabo of Oldsmar, Florida.
+This page has been viewed 2,625 times since then and 176 times this year.
+Photos: 1, 2. submitted on January 27, 2008, by Julie Szabo of Oldsmar, Florida. • Kevin W. was the editor who published this page.